-(2) The RSUs granted to Messrs.
-Ittycheria and Gordon on April 20, 2018 vest quarterly, measured from April 1, 2018, as follows: 10% of the RSUs vest in the first year, 20% of the RSUs vest in the second year, 30% of the RSUs vest in the third year, and 40% of the RSUs vest in the fourth year.
-The RSUs granted to Mr. Pech on May 31, 2018 vest in equal quarterly installments over four years measured from July 1, 2018.
-The RSUs granted to Mr. Pech on February 5, 2019 and to Messrs.
+(2) The RSUs granted to Mr. Pech on February 5, 2019 and to Messrs.
 Ittycheria and Gordon on March 18, 2019 vest in equal quarterly installments over four years measured from April 1, 2019.
 RSUs granted to Messrs.
 Ittycheria, Gordon and Pech on February 27, 2020 vest quarterly, measured from April 1, 2020.
-PSUs granted to Messrs.
-Ittycheria and Gordon on April 7, 2020 vest based on performance.
-RSUs granted to Mr. Porter on June 29, 2020 vest quarterly, measured from July 1, 2020 as follows: 40% of the RSUs will vest in the first year, 30% of the RSUs will vest in the second year, 15% of the RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021.
-RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021.
-RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021.
-RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021.
-RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021.
+RSUs granted to Mr. Porter on June 29, 2020 vest quarterly, measured from July 1, 2020 as follows: 40% of the RSUs will vest in the first year, 30% of the RSUs will vest in the second year, 15% of the RSUs will vest in the third year, and 15% of the RSUs will vest in the fourth year.
 RSUs granted to Messrs.
-Ittycheria, Gordon and Porter on April 7, 2021 vest based on performance.
+Ittycheria, Gordon and Pech on February 26, 2021 vest quarterly, measured from April 1, 2021.
+RSUs granted to Mr. Porter on February 26, 2021 vest quarterly, measured from April 1, 2021 as follows: 20% of the RSUs will vest in the second year, 40% of the RSUs will vest in the third year, and 40% of the RSUs will vest in the fourth year.
+The RSUs granted to Messrs.
+Ittycheria, Gordon, Pech and Porter on March 11, 2022 vest in quarterly installments over four years measured from April 1, 2022

-(3) Market value is calculated based on the closing price of our common stock on January 31, 2022, as reported on the Nasdaq.
+(3) Market value is calculated based on the closing price of our common stock on January 31, 2023 (\$214.21), as reported on the Nasdaq.

-- (4) All unvested shares of common stock underlying these awards will accelerate and vest in full if the executive officer is terminated without "cause" or resigns for "good reason" (as such terms are defined in the executive officer's offer letter or employment agreement) in connection with, or within three months prior to or 12 months following, a change of control of MongoDB. - (5) PSUs were granted to Messrs.
-Ittycheria, Gordon and Porter pursuant to the Senior Leadership Equity Bonus Program in lieu of fiscal year 2022 non-equity incentive compensation.
-The PSUs vested in two installments on October 1, 2021 and April 1, 2022, following the determinations of the bonus award achieved for the first half and second half of the fiscal year.
-Amounts reported represent maximum achievement (150%) of performance goals for the second half of the fiscal year based on actual fiscal year 2022 corporate performance achievement exceeding the target level.
+- (4) All unvested shares of common stock underlying these awards will accelerate and vest in full if the executive officer is terminated without "cause" or resigns for "good reason" (as such terms are defined in the executive officer's offer letter or employment agreement) in connection with, or within three months prior to or 12 months following, a change of control of MongoDB, including performance-based awards that will accelerate and vest based on the greater of the award recipient's target performance rate or actual performance as of the award recipient's date of termination. - (5) The PSUs granted to Messrs.
+Ittycheria, Gordon, Pech and Porter pursuant to our long-term incentive program vest in equal, annual installments over three years measured from April 1, 2022 and subject to Company performance.
+Amounts reported represent 98.5% achievement of corporate performance goals for fiscal year 2023. - (6) PSUs were granted to Messrs.
+Ittycheria, Gordon and Porter pursuant to the Senior Leadership Equity Bonus Program in lieu of fiscal year 2023 non-equity incentive compensation and vested in one installment on April 1, 2023, following the determinations of the bonus award achieved for the first half and second half of the fiscal year amounts reported represent maximum achievement (150%) of performance goals for the second half of the fiscal year 2023 corporate performance achievement exceeding the target level.